dmz-v-x/monorepos-101/004-core-monorepo-concepts/002-local-packages.md

 Before monorepos, shared code lived:

-- In separate repos
+- In separate Git repositories
-- Published to npm
+- Published to npm or private registries
 - Versioned manually
+- Upgraded later by consumers

 This caused:

 - Dependency hell
 - Version skew
 - Coordination pain
+- CI explosion

-Local packages exist to remove that friction.
+Local packages exist to remove this friction.

 ---

 ### 4. What makes something a “package”?

-Very important rule:
+Rule:

-👉 If a folder has a package.json, it is a package.
+If a folder has a `package.json`, it is a package.

-That’s it.
+Nothing more.
+Nothing less.

 So this:

-    packages
-      └─auth-lib
+    packages/auth-lib/
       └─ package.json

-Is a package, just like something on npm.
+Is just as much a package as:

+- react
+- lodash
+- express

+The only difference is location.

 ---

 ### 5. Example monorepo with local packages

     repo/
      ├─ apps/
      │   └─ api/
      │       └─ package.json
      └─ packages/
          ├─ auth-lib/
          │   └─ package.json
          └─ shared-utils/
              └─ package.json

 Here:

-auth-lib is a local package
+- auth-lib is a local package

-shared-utils is a local package
+- shared-utils is a local package

-api is also a package (an app)
+- api is also a package (an app)

 All are peers inside the workspace.